wasabepeanut/tietoturva_repository/h7 Going Dark.md

 - Free to download and one of the easiest tools for browsing anonymously.

 ## History and Intended Use
+- Initially developed by the US government in 2002.
+- Intention is to provide anonymosity in short.
+- Tor is maintained and improved by privacy experts.

+## How the Onion Router Works
+- Directs the user's route through random random relays, The path also changes every now and then.
+- The complexity of the multi-layered path makes the tracking almost impossible.

+## Tracking Criminals Using Tor
+- Most cases of successful in deanonymization is due to exploitations in users using Tor.
+- The biggest weakness in Tor is the user itself.
+(Shavers & Bair 3.2016)

+# Tor Installation

 # References
 Shavers, B. & Bair, J. 3.2016.
 Hiding Behind the Keyboard: Chapter 2.
 The Tor Browser.
 Syngress.
 URL: https://learning.oreilly.com/library/view/hiding-behind-the/9780128033524/.
 Accessed: 10.3.2025.